 The ageing of our organs offers a ‘perfect-storm’ when menopause arrives.
 This means that we have to learn how to make some lifestyle adjustments to accommodate these changes.
 Otherwise our weight gain creeps on and on as the years advance.
 Our health changes as we move into post-menopause and for too many women, it becomes a time of life when, instead of feeling healthy, they feel exhausted, sick and overweight instead.

 If this is how you are feeling, then try to come on board the 12 week menopause weight loss programme if you can.

-> Health and medical researchers already know from research on our mother’s generation, that weight gain around the trunk at this time of life sends women into post-menopause heart disease, obesity and Type 2 diabetes.
+Health and medical researchers already know from research on our mother’s generation, that weight gain around the trunk at this time of life sends women into post-menopause heart disease, obesity and Type 2 diabetes.
 For many women putting on a lot of belly fat, or if you have the ‘hard-fat’ sitting around your abdomen, then please try to come on board into my ‘Menopause Weight Loss Program .
-It’s all online and throughout the month of January is ON SALE.
-Normally NZ$299, you save NZ$50 making it NZ$249.
+It’s all online and costs only NZ$299 (UK£149.5 or AUS$287).
 There are monthly payment options for the 3 months as well.

-> Why is it 3 months?
+Why is it 3 months?
 Because that’s how long it takes for you to turn around your liver, reset your hormones for your ageing and discover how to change your habits and routines so that you thrive at this stage of life.
 I can’t wait to help you.

 Brady, C. (2015).
 Liver disease and menopause.
 World J Gastroenterology, 21(25): 7613-7620.

 Cabot, S. (2010).
 Fatty liver – You can reverse it.
 Arizona, USA: SCB Inc.